callum-p/callumpember.com/_posts/2017-10-4-Jenkins-Scripted-Github-Pull-Request.md

 - Jenkins
 ---

-**Update: I'd suggest anyone reading this post to use a GitHub organization with multi-branch pipelines rather than the GHPRB plugin below.**
+**Update: Consider using GitHub organization with multi-branch pipelines instead of GHPRB.**

-Ever since I began converting the Jenkins jobs at my organization to scripted pipelines, I've been frustrated that the GitHub Pull Request Builder plugin only has documentation for using it in a declarative pipeline.
-Several Google searches lead me to various GitHub open issues, but it didn't seem like anyone was really using this functionality.
-After finally giving into frustration I decided to dedicate some time to it and get it working.
-Below is a working example of a Jenkins scripted pipeline using GHPRB.
+Converting Jenkins jobs to scripted pipelines revealed that GHPRB plugin documentation only covers declarative pipelines.
+Google searches yielded GitHub issues but no working examples.
+Here's a functional Jenkins scripted pipeline with GHPRB:

 {% highlight java linenos %}
 #!/bin/groovy